punchplatform/starters/elastalert/README.md

 Once your packaging stage is all good, you can easily test it using the provided example in the test directory as starting point

-So, In the test directory you can find a complete example including example data.
+In this test directory you will find a complete example including example data.
 This example uses all the custom modules present in the repository :
 - custom loader ("elastalert_modules.rule_loader.s3_loader.S3Loader")
 - custom rule ("elastalert_modules.rules.suspect_name.SuspectName")
 - custom enhancement ("elastalert_modules.enhancement.discover_country.DiscoverCountry")